Parameters

 • Required: Mandatory parameters marked as required are enforced by the system in the corresponding phase and scope.
 Therefore, your subscription request will not be fulfilled until all of the required fulfillment-phase parameters are specified.

-• Read-only: Enable this constraint to make your parameter non-modifiable, so it cannot be altered in any way.
+• Read-only (Ordering Parameter): Enable this constraint to make your parameter non-modifiable, so it cannot be altered in any way.
 Thus, your parameter will be displayed to your customers, and in turn, your customers will not be able to edit such parameters.
 This constraint can be useful to display your static emails, addresses, phone numbers or any other pre-defined parameters that should not be changed.

-• Hidden: This constraint is used to apply your conditional logic that is required for a given phase and scope.
+• Hidden (Ordering Parameter): This constraint is used to apply your conditional logic that is required for a given phase and scope.
 It can be especially helpful to hide certain parameters until a certain condition is met.
 For example, the system can ask to enter an identifier or a valid phone number without need to specify error values for such cases.

 • Visible by Distributor: In case your configuration parameter should be visible for the Distributors, this constraint should be activated.
 For example, a “partner code” can be used for the subsequent fulfillment operations or similar scenarios.